 We call the linked sites a library.
-The Pharma-Asset Library or PAR library, is operated on Google Sites platform with easy-to-use navigation tools designed to help you instantly find the relevant data.
+The New Drug Library or Pharma Asset Library, is operated on Google Sites platform with easy-to-use navigation tools designed to help you instantly find the relevant data.
 The Google navigation system allows you to feel as if you are flying over a target freely and taking snapshots from any angle you wish.

 Our Point of View

 A quantum leap in life sciences has accelerated growth in the pharmaceutical industry.
 At the same time, the rapid elevation of scientific requirements in new drug discovery has put most pharmaceutical companies (with only conventional technologies at hand) in a position where they are faced with too high of a hurdle to surmount.
 Reorganization and concentration of the pharmaceutical industry through vigorous M&A in the US and Europe seems to be the only workable solution for the challenges seen thus far.